phreeza/manuscript_axon_potentials/doc/manuscript.md

 ----

-To understand how the geometry of an axon affects the extracellular waveform associated with a single action potential, we numerically simulated action potentials propagating along generic axons and calculated their contribution to the EFP recorded at locations along the axon.
+To understand how the geometry of an axon affects the extracellular waveform associated with action potentials, we numerically simulated single action potentials propagating along generic axons and calculated their contribution to the EFP along the axon.
 We began by simulating an infinitely long axon following a straight line path, neither bifurcating nor terminating ([@fig:simpletree]A).
 The extracellular action potential has the characteristic triphasic shape.
 As the action potential travels from top to